openfaas/faas/README.md

 ### Serverless Beyond the Hype (goto Copenhagen) late-2018

 Overview of the Serverless landscape for Kubernetes, OpenFaaS and OpenFaaS Cloud with live demos and most update information.
-[View on Android or iPhone](https://gotocph.com/2018/sessions/592)
+[Watch on YouTube](https://www.youtube.com/watch?time_continue=1&v=yOpYYYRuDQ0)

 ### The Cube interview @ DevNet Create mid-2018